brandonbozek/brandonbozek.github.io/_posts/2018-6-10-honey-part1.md

 {% include figure image_path="/assets/images/HoneyProd_boxplot.png" alt="this is a
 placeholder image" caption="The distribution of the production of honey in reporting states from 19928-2012." %}

-The distribution of honey production appars to remain roughly constant in 1998-2012.
+The distribution of honey production appears to remain roughly constant in 1998-2012.
 However, this boxplot is hiding the importance of the few outliers states that appear to dominate domestic honey production.
-In order to get a clear understanding of what is driving the trends in the price I need to consider the total production of honey in the US.
+In order to get a clear understanding of what is driving the trends in the price, I need to consider the total production of honey in the US.
 To do this, I need to create a new dataframe which aggregates the features into national totals (or mean values) for each year: the total production of honey in the US, the total number of colonies that produced honey, the mean yield of